julia-sprenger/python-novice-gapminder/episodes/02-variables.md

 ```

 If you execute this in order, the first cell will give an error.
 However, if you run the first cell *after* the second
 cell it will print out `1`.
-To prevent confusion, it can be helpful to use the `Kernel` -> `Restart & Run All` option which
-clears the interpreter and runs everything from a clean slate going top to bottom.
+To prevent confusion, it can be helpful to use the `Restart` and `Run All` options which clears the kernel and runs everything from a clean slate going top to bottom.

 ::::::::::::::::::::::::::::::::::::::::::::::::::